The Best Free Password Managers of 2025

 Whether you’re an Android or iOS user, your device already has a free password manager.
 And here’s the thing: If you’re using just one device, the password manager that comes with it is a perfectly good one.
 However, what these built-in tools lack is cross-platform compatibility, so if you have multiple devices like most people do, you need a third-party password manager.
 And if you prefer something free, some of the best password managers have free plans.

 Not only can you use these free password managers across all the devices you own, but they add security features, like document storage and password health management.
-After testing 10 password managers, we found that Total Password, NordPass, Dashlane, and 1Password were the best options.
+After testing 10 password managers, we found that Keeper was the best free password manager.
+But our runners-up — RoboForm, Total Password, NordPass, Dashlane, and 1Password — were also good options.
 Here’s how we arrived at this conclusion.

 Methodology